Evidence Level

 What is the recommended dosage of Apigenin?

-Does Apigenin interact with medications?
+Does Apigenin interact with any medications?